Year-Round Zesty Citrus Garden

 Photo 2.
 Munggo bean seeds

 All these vegetable ingredients can be planted in December.
-But’s let’s focus on the star vegetable: Munggos.
+But let’s focus on the star vegetable: Munggos.
 Here are some general growing guidelines.

 1. Choose a garden site with at least six hours of direct sun and high humidity.
 Make sure your plots are free of any competing weeds.

-2. In a raised bed or farm plot, add 2 inches of compost to the soil.
+2. Add 2 inches of compost to the soil in a raised bed or farm plot.
 Plant the seeds 1-inch deep (Photo 1).
 Each seed should be 2 inches apart from each other.
 Create rows about 24 inches apart.
 Alternatively you can broadcast your seed.
 Pour the seeds into a bowl.
 Grab a handful of seeds.
 Spread the seeds along the ground in an even layer.
 Make sure you cover the seeds with a 1-inch layer of soil.

 4. Harvest your mung beans when the pods about 5 inches.
 Ripe pods are fuzzy with a brownish or black color.
 Remove the entire bean vine.
 Then hang it upside down in a dry shed or room.
 Place a banig, fabric or newspapers under the munggos vines to catch the beans.
 You can remove the rest of the beans once the pods are completely dry.

-5. If you want to store fresh mung beans place them in a referigerator.
+5. Store fresh mung beans in a refrigerator.
 Use them for 2-3 days.
-You can also dry them completey.
+You can also dry them completely.
 Spread fresh beans on fabric or banig and remove any excess moisture.
-The dried beans can be stored for years in air-tight container.
+The dried beans can be stored for years in an air-tight container.

 order new garden design ebook today!